valdiviasharon/Sonata-Ontology/README.md

   Change the `PREFIX_SO` variable in `process_sonata.sh` to set your own ontology URL prefix.
 - **Input/output paths:**
   Modify the paths at the top of the script for custom datasets.

+## Semantic Queries and Visualization: Using a Graph Database

+After processing, each Beethoven sonata is exported as an **RDF (Turtle)** file encoding musical structure, metadata, and analytical features using a custom ontology.
+These RDF files can be loaded into a **graph database** (such as [GraphDB](https://www.ontotext.com/products/graphdb/), [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/), or [Blazegraph](https://blazegraph.com/)) to enable:

+- **SPARQL Queries:** Query the musical data semantically (e.g., retrieve all phrases in a specific key, list all dynamic markings in a sonata, analyze chord progressions).
+- **Graph Visualization:** Explore and visualize the structural and relational aspects of musical works, such as networks of phrases, relationships between notes and chords, and metadata connections.
+- **Knowledge Integration:** Combine musical RDF data with other linked data sources for richer analysis.

+To experiment with semantic queries and graph visualization:

+- Download and install a graph database (e.g., GraphDB Free, Apache Jena Fuseki).
+- Create a new repository (in GraphDB, click "Repositories" > "Create new repository").
+- Upload the sonata_ontology.ttl file and one or more `.ttl` files from the `TTL/` directory to your graph database.